dpan331/Skr0utz_scraper/README.md

 ## Google sheet (front-end)
 For better comprehension and visualization of the retrieved information, the data from resultsList.csv can be passed to the Google Spreadsheet's sheet "raw".

-<br/> By following the instructions, the data are processed and provided elegantly in the "analysis" sheet.
+<br/> By following the "instructions" sheet, the data are processed and provided elegantly in the "analysis" sheet.
 Specifically, the user defines his/her shop name and & to 3 competitors, and the model provides a competitive price analysis.

 <br/> <img src="https://github.com/dpan331/Skr0utz_scraper/blob/master/skrtz_img/googleSheetSkroutz.JPG" height="200" width="6800">